Upcoming Events

 South Texas Hotel One of US' Most Endangered Historic Sites

+The San Juan Hotel in the Rio Grande Valley has been identified as one of 11 most endangered historic places in the United States by the National Trust for Historic Preservation (NTHP).
 The hotel is a state historic landmark originally built in 1920, and is now slated to be demolished for a conference center next to San Juan City Hall.
-Locals claim the hotel has ties to what some refer to as the ‘La Matanza’ period of violence from 1910-1920 in the midst of tensions between the United States, Mexico, Anglos, and Mexican rebel forces during the Mexican Revolution.
+Locals claim the hotel has ties to the ‘La Matanza’ period of violence in 1910-1920 arising from tensions between the United States Anglos, and Mexican rebel forces during the Mexican Revolution.
+MORE...

 GLO pre-sales 'Texas Takes Shape,' a historical map book of Texas history

-The University of Texas Press has announced it is pre-selling copies of the book Texas Takes Shape: A History in Maps from the General Land Office, that looks at historical mapping in Texas dating back to the sixteenth century.
-Compiled buy Mark LambertJames HarkinsBrian A. Stauffer and Patrick Walsh, this new book, available July 1, 2025, offers an illuminating selection from the GLO archive: over 100 maps that tell—and sometimes obscure—the stories of European colonization, Spanish and Mexican rule, the Republic of Texas, and the modern US state.
-The two-part, nine chapter collection takes readers on a journey through history that defines and develops Texas through centuries of research and preservation.
-To order, visit the UT Press website.
+The University of Texas Press is pre-selling copies of Texas Takes Shape: A History in Maps from the General Land Office, that looks at historical mapping dating back to the sixteenth century.
+Compiled buy Mark Lambert, James Harkins, Brian A. Stauffer and Patrick Walsh, this new book, available July 1, 2025, offers an illuminating selection from the GLO archive: over 100 maps that tell—and sometimes obscure—the stories of European colonization, Spanish and Mexican rule, the Republic of Texas, and the modern US state.
+Order, at the UT Press website.

 Hot Off The Presses